koerel/kareleeckelaert.be/content/books.md

 - [x] Seven Brief Lessons on Physics - Carlo Rovelli
 - [x] Reality is not what it seems - Carlo Rovelli
 - [x] The Fabric of the Cosmos - Brian Greene
+- [x] The Subtle Art of Not Giving a Fuck - Mark Manson
+- [x] Black Holes & Time Warps - Kip Thorne

 ## 2019